ankrutik/notes/aws/solutions_arch_cert/notes.md

 If you want your application to check RDS for an error, have it look for an `ERROR` node in the response from the Amazon RDS API.

-MySQL installaton port is 3306.

 You can **store session state data** on both **DynamoDB and ElastiCache**.
 These AWS services provide high-performance storage of key-value pairs which can be used to build a highly available web application.

-You can authenticate to your DB instance using AWS Identity and Access Management (IAM) **database authentication**. **IAM database authentication works with MySQL and PostgreSQL.** With this authentication method, you don't need to use a password when you connect to a DB instance.
-Instead, you use an authentication token.
+**IAM database authentication**:

+- authenticate to your DB instance using AWS IAM
+- **IAM database authentication works with MySQL and PostgreSQL.**
+- Instead of password, use an authentication token to connect to database instance.

 ## Lab: create RDS instance